ryandotsmith/l2met/readme.md

 ### Log Data Conventions

 L2met uses heuristics to create metrics from log data.
+Ensure that you have the following style of logs:

 #### Histogram